Racial Justice Resources

 Racial Trauma Toolkit

 In this era of having witnessed multiple police killings of African American boys, men, girls, and women either directly or vicariously through media accounts, communities of Color may experience post-trauma symptoms.
-California State University has created a group of resources called Racial Trauma, Resiliency, and Ally Resources for managing symptoms and working towards healing. #racialtraumaisreal
+California State University has created a group of resources called Racial Trauma, Resiliency, and Ally Resources for managing symptoms and working toward healing.

 Resources and strategies for teaching about Asian Americans and responding to Anti-Asian racism - Prepared by the National Consortium for Teaching about Asia (NCTA).
 In the face of continued hate crimes targeting Asian Americans and in honor of Asian Pacific American Heritage Month, NCTA at TEA offers educators this resource guide on the Asian American experience.
 Organized into four sections, the list is not exhaustive, but is intended to provide a selection of resources for immediate use and reflection.